 When chickenpox occurs in vaccinated individuals, these cases are known as breakthrough cases.
 Breakthrough cases are usually very mild compared with the disease in unvaccinated individuals.

-Not all states report chickenpox cases to the CDC, and so it is difficult to know how many cases occur yearly in the United States.
-However, before introduction of the vaccine it was generally thought that the equivalent of an entire birth cohort each year, roughly 4 million individuals, was infected.
+Not all states report chickenpox cases to the CDC, so it is difficult to know how many cases occur annually in the United States.
+However, before the vaccine was introduced, it was generally thought that roughly 4 million individuals were infected.
 Studies of the effects of two-dose vaccination in select areas have found that incidence has fallen about 90% from the pre-vaccine era.

 - Bialek, S.R., Perella, D., Zhang, J., Mascola, L., Viner, K., Jackson, C., Lopez, A.S., Barbara, W., Civen, R. .
 Pediatrics.
 10/07/2013; doi:10.1542/peds.2013-086.
 Accessed 01/17/2018.

 - Centers for Disease Control and Prevention. .
 In: Epidemiology and Prevention of Vaccine-Preventable Diseases, 13th ed.
 2015.
 Accessed 01/17/2018.